mehraankhan/waves/README.md

-##Waves music player with ReactJS
+## Waves music player with ReactJS

-This project was made following the #The Creative React and Redux Course by DevEd
+This project was made following 'The Creative React and Redux Course by DevEd'